JoshuaRamayrat/independent-study/README.md

 # independent-study
-This repository consists of some notes but should/will contain mostly attempted problems.
+This repository has some notes but should/will contain mostly attempted problems.